rettersoft/docs/src/pages/docs/classes/instances.md

 ## State

 State is a basic storage unit for your instance.
 Every instance has a state.
-Best practice is to keep the size of this state relatively small.
+Best practice is to keep the size of the state relatively small.

 You can store JSON serializable data in your state by 4 different access level: public, user, role, private.